2 Program Learning Outcomes and Curriculum Mapping

 Description

-How to Map Your Courses 1 hour Once the department has reached consensus on the PLOs, they engage in curriculum mapping.
-Courses for the program will be distributed to faculty members for review.
-Each faculty member will evaluate their courses based on the following questions: (1) Which PLOs are addressed in the course?
-(2) Does the course Introduce, Reinforce, or develop Competency in relation to the PLO?
-(3) Which assessment techniques are used to evaluate achievement of the PLO?
+Mapping courses to PLOs 2-3 hours per program Once the department has reached consensus on the PLOs, they engage in curriculum mapping.
+Teaching and Learning Centre provides an “Introduction to Curriculum Mapping” presentation at the beginning of a departmental meeting.
+Program will decide which courses will be involved in the mapping (i.e., core, electives, legacy courses, etc.).
+Course descriptions and course learning outcomes for all courses to be included in the curriculum map are distributed to faculty members for review at least one week in advance of the workshop.
+Each faculty member will evaluate their courses based on the following questions: 1) Which PLOs are addressed in the course?
+2) Does the course Introduce, Reinforce, or assess for Competency in relation to the PLO?
+3) Which assessment techniques are used to evaluate achievement of the PLO?
+As many faculty teaching in the program as possible are required to participate in the workshop.
+Ideally all faculty will participate.
+This session is also an opportunity for programs to consider which courses map to the ILOs and/or accreditation standards/competencies/outcomes.

 Resources